Biden, congressional leaders likely to meet Tuesday for talks on raising the debt limit

 Aides said talks had continued throughout the weekend.
 But at least publicly, there was little indication that either the White House or House Republicans had budged from their initial positions.
 Biden has called on lawmakers to lift the debt limit without preconditions, warning that the nation’s borrowing authority should not be used to impose deep spending cuts and other conservative policy demands.

-“We’ve not reached the crunch point yet,” Biden told reporters Saturday before flying to his beach home for the weekend.
+“We’ve not reached the crunch point yet,” Biden told reporters Saturday before flying to his beach home.
 “There’s real discussion about some changes we all could make.
 We’re not there yet.”

+Biden did signal over the weekend that he could be open to tougher work requirements for certain government aid programs, which Republicans are proposing as part of the ongoing discussion.
+He has said he will not accept anything that takes away people’s health care coverage.

+“I voted for tougher aid programs that’s in the law now, but for Medicaid it’s a different story,” he said.
+“And so I’m waiting to hear what their exact proposal is.”

 The president described that Oval Office session as “productive” even though McCarthy said later he “didn’t see any new movement” toward resolving the stalemate.
 White House and congressional aides have been in talks since Wednesday.